[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 115:16:12 McCandless: Roger.
 (Pause)

 [Al will attach one end of the ALSEP antenna mast to package number 1 and, after the RTG is fueled, Ed will attach package 2 to the other end of the mast.
 In essence, the antenna mast is being turned into a barbell handle which Ed will hold as he carries the ALSEP packages out to the deployment site.
 Al has just looked at a patch called a tempa-label on the mast.
 It has a series of spots which change from white to black at successively higher temperatures.
-A detail from Apollo 13 training photo 70-H-103 (scan by Frederic Artner) shows a tempa-label on the handle of a dome removal tool.
-The termparature of the mast gives an indication of the temperature of the interior of the SEQ Bay.]115:16:22 Mitchell: And the cask is coming down.
+A detail from Apollo 13 training photo 70-H-103 (scan by Frederic Artner) shows a tempa-label on the handle of a fuel transer tool.
+The temparature of the mast gives an indication of the temperature of the interior of the SEQ Bay.]115:16:22 Mitchell: And the cask is coming down.

 115:16:25 McCandless: Roger, Ed.